 If you're living with a missing tooth, you’ll know how self-conscious it can make you feel.
-You might be embarrassed about normal things such as like laughing and smiling or enjoying a meal out with friends.
+You might be embarrassed about normal things such as like laughing, smiling and eating.
 Dental implants are an excellent way to restore your confidence by permanently replacing missing teeth and allowing you to get back to enjoying life.

 Dr Gahan has been placing implants for over 18 years and is registered with the General Dental Council as a Restorative Dentistry specialist.
 You can find key information about dental implants below.
-If you need any further information, don't hesitate to contact Dr Gahan.
-Alternatively, you can book a consultation with him at Finkle Hill Dental Care by calling 01977 682 200 or emailing firstname.lastname@example.org.
+If you would like to book a consultation with Dr Gahan, just get in touch with the team at Finkle Hill Dental Care by calling 01977 682 200 or emailing firstname.lastname@example.org.

 What are dental implants?